nextcloud/documentation/admin_manual/installation/harden_server.rst

 .. warning::
    We recommend the additional setting ``; preload`` to be added to that header.
-   Then the domain will be added to an hardcoded list that is shipped with all major browsers and enforce HTTPS upon those domains.
+   Then the domain will be added to a hardcoded list that is shipped with all major browsers and enforce HTTPS upon those domains.
 See the `HSTS preload website for more information <https://hstspreload.org/>`_.
 Due to the policy of this list you need to add it to the above example for yourself once you